Learn useState In 10 Minutes - React Hooks Explained

 If you toggle a navbar, it should always stay toggled and never get reset back to its previous state as long as we’ve never clicked on the toggle button again.

-In other words, Sometimes a React component needs some kind of local and personal memory to remember what’s needed to accomplish its mission.
+In other words, sometimes a React component needs some kind of local and personal memory to remember what’s needed to accomplish its mission.

-Let’s say that we want to create a basic Counter component, that supports incrementation, decrementation and reset operations.
+Let’s say that we want to create a basic counter component that supports incrementation, decrementation, and reset operations.

-Or in other words, a React component that renders a count variable, while providing buttons for incrementing, decrementing and resetting that Counter.
+Or in other words, a React component that renders a count variable while providing buttons for incrementing, decrementing, and resetting that counter.

 function App(){

-let counter;
+let count;

 console.count("UI: Updated");